web-vision/wv_deepltranslate/README.md

 ### CE types

-## Deepl Module Settings
+## DeepL Module Settings

-The settings module helps to assign the sytem languages to either deepl supported languages or to Google supported languages.
+The settings module helps to assign the sytem languages to either DeepL supported languages or to Google supported languages.
 For example, you can assign German under Austrian German sys language if you wish.
 For assigning a language to a sys language you must enter it’s isocode(ISO 639-1).

-## Deepl Glossary
+## DeepL Glossary

 After setting up the core languages create a standard page in page tree.